The History and Impact of the YWCA on Women's Rights

 Race Relations and Equality for Women

-- 1890s: A visionary promoter of equality the YMCA opened the First African American YWCA branch in Dayton, OH and the first YWCA for Native American women in Oklahoma.
+- 1890s: A visionary promoter of equality, the YMCA opened the first African American YWCA branch in Dayton, Ohio, and the first YWCA for Native American women in Oklahoma.
 Years later, in 1909, the YWCA began offering bilingual instruction to help immigrant women.

-- 1930s: YWCA worked towards desegregation and to protect African American civil rights in the U.S. It actively encouraged YWCA members to openly speak out against lynching and mob violence against black Americans.
+- 1930s: YWCA worked toward desegregation and to protect African American civil rights in the U.S. It actively encouraged YWCA members to openly speak out against lynching and mob violence against black Americans.